-If you’re unsure how your radon system is functioning, call PDS and we can get you in touch with a qualified mitigator or certified tester in your area.
+If you’re unsure how your radon system is functioning, call PDS and we can get you in touch with a qualified mitigator or certified tester in your area for a complete radon gas inspection.
 You can also test on your own to get a snapshot of your indoor radon levels with the PDS short term test kit.

 Test often and be sure your air is safe.